 If you see the spark plug is dirty, clean it with a wire brush or dedicated spark plug cleaner and then re-install it into the generator with a torque wrench.
 Make sure you do not over-crank and strip the plug’s threads.
 Applying enough torque to strip the threads can also break the insulator or damage the engine.

-Plugs may look fine but not actually work.
+Plugs may look fine but not work.
 Test their resistance with a multi-meter to see if they need replacing.
-If your air filter needed to be replaced, chances are the plugs will also need to be swapped out with new ones.
+If your air filter needs to be replaced, chances are the plugs will also need to be swapped out with new ones.

 9. Invest in a Heavy-Duty Cord

 Because generators are loud, people tend to place them as far from their homes as possible.
-This diminishes the noise but it also diminishes the voltage, forcing your generator to work harder and still transmit less power.
+This diminishes the noise, but it also reduces the voltage, forcing your generator to work harder and still transmit less power.

 If you want to place a portable generator at a distance, choose a 12-gauge heavy-duty extension cord that is no longer than 100 feet.
-Lighter cords or longer distances mean greater loss of voltage.
+Lighter cords or longer distances mean a more significant loss of voltage.
 Voltage drops can cause motor burnout.

-In the case of a built-in generator, make sure it is installed with properly gauged wire and conduit.
+Ensure a built-in generator is installed with properly gauged wire and conduit.

 10. Store Your Portable Generator Correctly

-In addition to making sure you’ve done all the regular portable generator maintenance, you need to take additional steps to protect the engine if you know you will not be using a portable generator for a few months.
-You will want to remove the battery, clean the posts, and make certain it is fully charged.
+In addition to ensuring you’ve done all the regular portable generator maintenance, you must take additional steps to protect the engine if you know you will not be using a portable generator for a few months.
+You will want to remove the battery, clean the posts, and ensure it is fully charged.

 Provide a final cleaning, and check that all openings, including cooling air slots, have no obstructions.